-After renovation, Hoops Hall waiting to reopen with new look
+After renovation, Hoops Hall ready to show off its new look

 “We will be opening up with a 100% new, complete experience,” hall President and CEO John Doleva said.
 “We’ll see what level of travel people have (in mind), in terms of jumping in the car and where they’re going to want to go first.
 We really want to be one of the first things on their list.”

-Originally scheduled to come back online May 1, the hall pushed the date back to July 1 because of the coronavirus outbreak, and then another week to await the third phase of the state’s reopening.
-Massachusetts Gov. Charlie Baker on Thursday cleared museums to open on July 6.
+Originally scheduled to come back online May 1, the hall pushed the date back to July because of the coronavirus outbreak.
+Massachusetts Gov. Charlie Baker on Thursday cleared the state to move on to Phase 3 of the reopening plan, which includes museums, and the new hall will welcome its first visitors on July 8.

 The hall has used the extra time to get ready.